peironglinlin/leveeRS/README.md

 # leveeRS
-Python scripts for data processing and analyses of our levee project.
+Files 1-9 are Python scripts for data processing and analyses of our levee project.
+The last two files are the primary data we have compiled.
+Please read the details for the purpose of each file.

 ## 1_process_data.py
 Processing USGS urban data from 1938 to 2005 on two scales, county and levee-protected floodplains.